cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the counter value.
 Allocating more space for the counter increases the expansion, but reduces the failure probability.

-Since the running time of the MapToGroup algorithm depends on m, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
+Since the running time of the MapToGroup algorithm depends on msg, this algorithm is NOT safe for cases sensitive to timing side channel attacks.
 Deterministic algorithms are needed in such cases where failures are undesirable.